prandeepsaikia/glsnxt-sdet/README.md

 ## Additional Information
 1. **Wiremock** is used for negative testing and simulating API failures.
+2. This repository is kept **public** so that GitHub pages can be used to host the Test reports.
-2. Parallel execution of tests can be implemented.
+3. Parallel execution of tests can be implemented.
-3. This is a very basic API testing framework.
+4. This is a very basic API testing framework.
-4. More advanced testing scenarios can be added.
+5. More advanced testing scenarios can be added.